 I repeated the phrase to myself again and again.
 Think on things that are noble, pure, and true.
 Beautiful things I’d told myself as I tried and failed to will myself to think positively.
 Noble, pure, and true I reminded myself as the blinking LED light slowly but surely diminished my attention span.
 Positive.
 Noble.
 True.
 I whispered as though something magical was about to happen, but the pull of social media proved strong as the blinking blue light beckoned my focus.
 Not quite capable of 100% resistance, I checked the notification bar.

 Instagram was waiting, seemingly where the best kind of beauty resides.
 As if the blinking LED light gave me permission to move forward, I clicked the notification, diving headfirst into the picturesque social media site known for beautiful things.
-Surely I’d find things there that were positive, noble, and true but before I could, it started happening.
+Surely I’d find things there that were positive, noble, and true, but before I could, it started happening.

 You know what I’m talking about—the subtle and silent compulsion to compare.
-It wasn’t intentional of course, but I just couldn’t seem to help but notice how beautiful everyone was and how accomplished their lives seemed.
-But the three words lingered in mind, slowly bringing me back to my senses.
+It wasn’t intentional, of course, but I just couldn’t seem to help but notice how beautiful everyone was and how accomplished their lives seemed.
+But the three words lingered in my mind, slowly returning me to my senses.
 Were my thoughts positive and pure or puffed up with envy?
 Were they noble?
 And most importantly, were they true?
-I sat the phone down as a small, still voice inside my heart urged me to try again.
+I set the phone down as a small, still, voice inside my heart urged me to try again.
 So I did.

 Here are five more thoughts I found; I promise they are all positive, noble, pure, and true, the best kind of beauty.

 1. “There is nothing more rare, nor more beautiful, than a woman being unapologetically herself; comfortable in her perfect imperfection.” – Steve Maraboli